ssunday/ssunday.github.io/_posts/2016-2-10-sequel-arrays.markdown

 date: 10/2/2016
 ---

-As iterated in [previous] (http://ssunday.github.io/2016/database-datamapper/) [posts] (http://ssunday.github.io/2016/datamapper-vs-activerecord/), I am using Datamapper as the go between for my database and Tic Tac Toe Sinatra web app.
+As iterated in [previous](http://ssunday.github.io/2016/database-datamapper/) [posts](http://ssunday.github.io/2016/datamapper-vs-activerecord/), I am using Datamapper as the go between for my database and Tic Tac Toe Sinatra web app.
 For the sake of diversity and learning other ways to manage data in databases, I looked into seeing how easy it would be to switch to Sequel as the manager.

 At first, it looked easy.